adminkov7/WatchMan-Site7/readme.txt

 == Changelog ==

-= 3.0.0 =
-* Introduced a new role Analyst wms7.
-* Users with this role have access to the admin panel for limited control of the WatchMan-Site7 plugin.
-* Protect your site from spam comments and gross attacks using Google reCAPTCHA.
-* Built-in console for managing WordPress environment.

-= 2.2.9 =
-* Managing banners on the main page of the plugin (hide / show).

-= 2.2.8 =
+= 3.1.1 =
-* The code is optimized according to the WordPress coding standard.

-== Upgrade Notice ==
+* Added to profile: country, city of registered user.

-= 3.0.0 =
+= 3.1 =
-Stable version for users.
-Users with this role have access to the admin panel for limited control of the WatchMan-Site7 plugin.
-Protect your site from spam comments and gross attacks using Google reCAPTCHA.
+* Stable version of the plugin.
+Tested with WordPress 5.1

-= 2.2.9 =
+= 3.0.4 =
-Stable version for users.
-Banner Management.
+* Improved plugin control interface.
+Added sound notification.

-= 2.2.8 =
+= 3.0.3 =
-Stable version for users.
+* Eliminated plugin vulnerability discovered by WordPress developers.
+Previous versions of the plugin have been removed from the repository by the plugin developer

 == Frequently Asked Questions ==